drewish/multivac/_posts/2013-09-12-vscocam-is-neat.md

 I'd guess there are some good technical reasons for the separation but it means you have to import your photos you don't capture in the app and export the edited photos to see them in other apps.
 - It kills my battery.
-But I guess that's I should expect after spending an hour of my commute constantly tweaking photos.
+But I guess that's what I should expect after spending an hour of my commute constantly tweaking photos.
 - The Grid doesn't have [oEmbed](http://oembed.com/) support which makes it more of a pain to for me to link images from my blog.

+As I was about to post this they released 2.1 which fixed the two biggest annoyances I'd encountered.
+Now the crop tool shows indicators for thirds and you can zoom in on images while editing to check details.
+I'm excited to see what the next release has in store.

 The bottom line is it is an amazing app.
 I've been taking photos like I bought a new camera, it's just that much fun.